 “We’ve done so much, with so little, for so long, we can do anything with nothing.”

-It’s a maxim, borrowed from the Marines, that fits neatly in the daily grind of public relations because while it’s the last function to get a line item on a budget – PR is the first to get a call when things start heading south.
+It’s a maxim, borrowed from the Marines, that fits neatly in the daily grind of public relations.
+While it’s the last function to get a line item on a budget – PR is the first to get a call when things start heading south.

 Here’s a look behind the scenes at four less glamorous duties of the public relations profession:

-For my entire career, I’ve marveled at the fact it takes three times as long to get a press release approved as it does to write a first draft.
-The machinations these things go through would be comical, if it weren’t for the reality.
-People, often highly educated and well-intended people, are willingly to either wage a virtual war over trivialities or simply be unresponsive.
+For my entire career, I’ve marveled at the fact it takes three times as long to get a press release approved as it does to write the first draft.
+The machinations these things go through would be comical if it weren’t for reality.
+People, often highly educated and well-intended people, are willing to either wage a virtual war over trivialities or simply be unresponsive.

-My secret for managing this: request a “creative brief” or point to the operations person responsible for prioritizing such requests.
-From time-to-time it’s worthwhile to embrace one of these projects depending on who is making the request.
+Sometimes I request a creative brief or point to the operations person responsible for prioritizing such requests.
+From time-to-time, it’s worthwhile to embrace one of these projects depending on who is making the request.

-My secret for managing this: If they don’t let you in the front door, and have blocked off the back door, go through the side – or otherwise do what you think is best for the organization.
+As a rapper with bleach blond hair one said, if they don’t let you in the front door, go through the side – or otherwise do what you think is best for the organization.

 If you enjoyed this post, you might also like: